Sports Medicine and Orthopaedic Institute

 Back and neck diseases and injuries often recover well with conservative treatments, but there are times when surgery is the best option.
 At the Sports Medicine and Orthopaedic Institute, the team of highly skilled orthopaedic surgeons uses advanced, minimally invasive techniques and state-of-the-art technology to perform a comprehensive range of spine surgeries.
-If you think spine surgery could be the answer to your treatment-resistant back or neck pain, contact one of the practice's offices in San Bernardino, Victorville, Pomona, Barstow, Banning, or it's Loma Linda, California location.
+If you think spine surgery could be the answer to your treatment-resistant back or neck pain, contact one of the practice's offices in San Bernardino, Victorville, Pomona, Barstow, Banning, Loma Linda or it's Chino, California location.
 Call to schedule a consultation or book an appointment online today.

 Spine surgery is a treatment option for patients with back or neck injuries and disorders that aren't improving using more conservative methods.